 Public Video Projections

-Since 2014 I’ve installed over seventy public video projections of Thirty Times a Minute in Chicago, Portland, Detroit, New Mexico, Idaho, Wyoming, New York, Berlin, Vienna, and Paris.
+Since 2014 I’ve installed over eighty public video projections of Thirty Times a Minute in Chicago, Portland, Detroit, New Mexico, Idaho, Wyoming, New York, Berlin, Vienna, Paris, Toronto, Rochester, Washington D.C., Philadelphia, Cleveland, and Reykjavik, Iceland.
 In the video dozens of captive elephants are caught in unending cycles of movement, bearing the weight of an unnatural existence in their small enclosures.

 Installing Thirty Times a Minute as a large public video projection generates a layering of witness: the (implied) spectators at the zoo, coupled with viewers on the street.
 Passers-by are usually surprised by the video projection they encounter.
 With this project I am considering the potential impact interference within the public sphere can have.
 The effect is unmeasurable, yet holding a belief that an effect exists is an important aspect of the project for me.